 A UK ISPA Spokesperson said:

 Blocking access to proxy servers and VPNs is not an effective means of tackling copyright infringement online and will prevent access for legitimate uses of this technology such as mobile working and securing public

 Some US educators have said that website blocking is posing a threat to kids' education and intellectual freedom.

 Filtering software and school rules designed to keep out violence and pornography are also blocking key educational and otherwise useful sites, teachers say, including Facebook, Twitter, YouTube, Google and National Geographic.

 New York City's Department of Education blocked Google Images last month for what it called objectionable content but later left it up to schools whether to allow it.

-censorship, fear and free speech that make banned books resonate also apply to social-networking sites that most public schools block: Teaching with social media shows students how to responsibly use those platforms .
-Blocking access in schools
+of censorship, fear and free speech that make banned books resonate also apply to social-networking sites that most public schools block: Teaching with social media shows students how to responsibly use those platforms .
+Blocking access

 Australian attorneys-generals are discussing ways to give parents access to their kids' Facebook profiles.
 They will also examine an 18+ Facebook age limit.

 The idea was first proposed by a South Australian Family First MP, Dennis Hood, and is being championed by South Australian Attorney-General John Rau.

 Rau argued that giving parents assistance to supervise their children on Facebook would help protect against online predators and limit access to unsuitable material.